valoudefou/celebrus-analytics-abtasty-integration/README.md

-# AB Tasty → Celebrus Integration (Template Version)
+# AB Tasty → Celebrus Integration
 ## Overview

 This integration captures AB Tasty experiment exposures and pushes them to the **Celebrus Data Collection platform** using template variables.
 It is designed for use in tag managers or other environments where AB Tasty template variables are available (`{{campaignId}}`, `{{campaignName}}`, etc.).